-Consider if colour is necessary.
-Black-and-white line drawings are often clearer for communicating data than colour graphs.
-Aim at clarity and simplicity, avoid unnecessary effects, like 3-D and shadows.
+Aim at clarity and simplicity; avoid unnecessary effects, like 3-D and shadows.
 Use solid black or white or coarse line fills for columns.
-If you cannot separate columns or column items with black-and-white fills, consider first if you can simplify the graph.
-If this is not possible, use colour fills, not grey fills.
-Check the readability of your graph when printed black-and-white.
+If you cannot separate columns or column items with black-and-white fills, use colour fills, not grey fills.
 Always write axis titles and units in the data chart.

 Line drawings must be prepared at 600 dpi resolution.
 Prefer lines in solid black and use markers for differentiating small number of lines in the same graph.
 If you need more than four lines in a line graph, use solid colours.
-Select colours that can be distinguished in black-and-white printing.
 Do not use line weights below 1.0 point.

 Photographs must be high quality colour or grey scale digital photos.
 Scale the photographs to 300 dpi resolution.
 If you combine photographs and line drawings, the complete figure must be prepared at 600 dpi resolution.
 If you add only a scale bar to a photograph, retain the 300 dpi resolution.